open223/docs.open223.info/reference/other-resources.md

 #### Querying Models

-SPARQL (SPARQL Protocol and RDF Query Language) querying is a fundamental aspect of interacting with RDF-based semantic models.
-SPARQL provides a powerful and expressive language for querying RDF data, enabling users to retrieve specific information from semantic graphs, insert data into graphs, or construct new graphs based on query results.
-With SPARQL, users can construct queries to search, filter, and extract data based on the defined relationships and properties within the RDF model.
-These queries can range from simple requests for specific data points to complex inquiries involving multiple patterns and conditions.
+Querying is a fundamental aspect of interacting with RDF-based semantic models.
+SPARQL enables users to retrieve specific information from semantic graphs, insert data into graphs, or construct new graphs based on query results.
+Queries can range from simple requests for specific data points to complex inquiries involving multiple patterns and conditions.
 For more information, please view [the SPARQL specification](https://www.w3.org/TR/sparql11-query/).
 SPARQL plays a key role in extracting meaningful data from 223P models.
 Several tools support the use of SPARQL queries to interrogate 223P models.
 RDFLib supports querying and is used both by BuildingMOTIF and Bob.
 TopBraid Composer and GraphDB both support SPARQL queries, and provide a graphical user interface for exploring semantic models.
 [Open 223](open223-query) also provides a SPARQL querying tool for use with 223 models.

 Several other query languages are often used for graph data models, and can thus be used on 223P models.
 These include the Cypher language employed by Neo4J and GraphQL.
 Unlike SPARQL, they are not specifically for RDF.